space-wizards/RobustToolboxTemplate/README.md

 Features like network visibility culling (called PVS by the engine) and replay recording are also provided by default, and client/server code is split to greatly reduce the odds that server specific information leaks over to the client due to programmer error.

-Additionally, RobustToolbox has fairly strong mod support, with ECS architecture encouraging code flexibility combined with engine level code sandboxing and mod loading.
+Additionally, RobustToolbox has strong mod support, with ECS architecture encouraging code flexibility combined with engine level code sandboxing and mod loading.
 While a mod menu isn't a built-in feature of the engine at this time, automatically synchronizing assets to players on a per-server basis is, allowing for servers to modify your game's content fairly freely if utilized.